HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Foundry/voltmx_foundry_user_guide/Content/Java_Adapter.md

 <details close markdown="block"><summary>Click here for more details</summary>

-The data structure of the Volt MX Result object `(com.hcl.middleware.datamapping.Result)` shows that all the data is converted, but the complete data in the Volt MX Result object in not exposed as expected.
+The data structure of the Volt MX Result object `(com.hcl.voltmx.middleware.datamapping.Result)` shows that all the data is converted, but the complete data in the Volt MX Result object in not exposed as expected.
 You get a part of the data in Volt MX Foundry because only a few unnamed records are converted into an object instead of an array.

 The use of JSON Arrays is particularly important for the mapping of data in user interface segments that require arrays as data input.